Tuguegarao: Culture

-The Afi Festival is an annual festival every August, celebrated in commemoration of the city's patron saint, San Jacinto de Polonia whose feast day falls on August 16.
+The Pavvurulun Afi Festival is an annual festival every August, celebrated in commemoration of the city's patron saint, San Jacinto de Polonia whose feast day falls on August 16.
 It came from the Ybanag word afi, meaning fire.

-The concept of the "Afi" started in 2014, renaming the former Pav-vurulun Festival.
-It reiterates and reaffirms the origins of the city's name.
-Stories say the place where the city center now stands was once “a wilderness that was cleared by fire” through kaingin (slash and burn farming).
+The concept of the "Afi" started in 2014 which reaffirms the city's origins based on popular legend that the current city center was once “a wilderness that was cleared by fire.”
 The main event of the celebration is its opening day, where thousands of students convene for a field demonstration at night as torchbearers.
 In 2017, 3500 students from Cagayan National High School and Cagayan State University - College of Human Kinetics danced with torches at the sports complex.
 The city is attempting to beat Indonesia's world record of 3,777 torchbearers in the festival's next edition.

-Other highlights of the weeklong celebration include the street dancing competition and drum and lyre competition, where various elementary and secondary schools participate, everyone clad in vibrant costumes and props.
+Other highlights of the weeklong celebration include the street dancing and drum and lyre competitions, participated by elementary and secondary schools in the city, clad in their vibrant costumes and props.
 Both are usually held at the city's central business district on Bonifacio Street (Calle Commercio).
-Other events include the Bangkarera competition, a rowing competition in two categories which aims to promote sustainable fishing along the Pinacanauan River, which flows to the Cagayan River, a pansit festival featuring a pansit-eating contest, a Nuang Karera (Carabao race), a Kabayu Karera (horse race), among others.
+Other events include the Bangkarera—a rowing competition in two categories which aims to promote sustainable fishing along the Pinacanauan River, which flows to the Cagayan River—pansit festival featuring a pansit-eating and pansit-cook off contests, Nuang Karera (Carabao race), Kabayu Karera (horse race), among others.

-Before the additions and revisions to the native festival, there was Maskota Festival.
-Also called the Dance of Lovemaking, it features Maskota, a wedding dance prevalent in the provinces of Cagayan and Isabela, with movements described as "spontaneous, lively and extravagantly expressive."
-It was danced to the rhythm of the verso with the sincosinco accompaniment.
-Back then, indigenous materials were utilized for the costumes.
-Materials come from various local harvests such as coconut sprouts, betel nuts, corn leaves and atchuetes, which serves as natural coloring.
+The predecessor to this was the Maskota Festival, an ode to the Maskota which is called the "Dance of Lovemaking."
+It is a wedding dance prevalent in the provinces of Cagayan and Isabela characterized by "spontaneous, lively and extravagantly expressive" movements, danced to the rhythm of the verso with the sincosinco accompaniment.
+In the olden days, indigenous materials were utilized for the costumes ranging from local harvests of coconut sprouts, betel nuts, to corn leaves and atchuetes as natural dye.

 Pancit Batil Potun, widely known as Pancit Batil Patung, is a popular local noodle dish which directly translates to "pancit, beaten egg soup and egg on top."
 Several panciterias mushroom in all the city's corners, each with distinct styles of cooking and ingredients—miki, egg, minced carabao meat, vegetables and other specific toppings of choice.
 The city is also known for its own version of longganisa characterized with its salty and garlicky taste with variations using either pork or carabao meat.